-While it’s not the easiest thing to do, you might also consider going to a gym and finding out if they have any positions available at that point in time.
+While it’s not the easiest thing to do, you might also consider going to a gym and finding out if any positions are available then.

-Often, you will only get to speak to a receptionist but perhaps you could ask to have a minute with the gym manager as well.
+Often, you will only get to speak to a receptionist, but perhaps you could also ask to have a minute with the gym manager.

-Again, make sure you are well prepared by carrying a copy of your resume which can easily be handed over for any future vacancies.
+Again, ensure you are well prepared by carrying a copy of your resume, which can easily be handed over for future vacancies.

 So if you get the chance to speak to a gym manager, you need to be prepared.

-So take the time to think through what it is you will ask them in the brief time you get in their presence.
+So take the time to think through what it is.
+You will ask them briefly when you get in their presence.

 So you should: